heliodolores/magic-tricks-example/README.md

 License
 ----

-MIT - Some dependencies have different licenses (e.g. the card images)
+MIT - (GPL if you use Chris Aguilar's playing card graphics)